cclearpartners/myi-docs/src/references/custom-parameters-tab.md

 ## activity

-Sets the initial value for the mine / all activity filter.
-The user can change the value with the [Activity Filter](/reports/activity-filter) report.
+Sets the initial value for the [Activity Filter](/reports/activity-filter).
 Use `$ACTIVITY` in the [filters custom parameter](/references/custom-parameters-list-view#keywords) in the tab's Reporting Block Layouts to filter queries accordingly.

 Can be: `mine` or `all`.
 Defaults to `mine`.